 If you’re looking for the easier and most affordable toilet, the Camco bucket is a good option.
 It’s a plastic bucket with a toilet seat and a lid, and it will only set you back some $30.
 It doesn’t get much cheaper than that!

 The main upside of the Camco bucket toilet is that you get a toilet with a tank that weighs only about 4 lbs.
 Most of the other toilets with built-in containers have a more sophisticated design that includes a freshwater tank and a flushing system, which just makes them much heavier.
 This is much lighter and more portable, but it’s not as convenient.

 The Camco is a bucket.
 It doesn’t have a proper seal, and if you don’t want to carry a bucket full of waste, you will have to keep buying the waste bags.
 A pack of 10 bags can cost up to $25, so it’s nearly as much as the toilet itself.
 If you go camping really often and plan to use the bucket toilet regularly, it’s actually cheaper in the long run to just spring for something with a good flushing system now.

 This portable toilet is made from UV resistant polypropylene, so it is very sturdy and durable.
 The weight rating for the bucket toilet is some 300 lbs, so it should be able to handle most campers.
-It has an integrated carry handle so you can transport it easily, and the smooth plastic is easily to clean.
+It has an integrated carry handle so you can transport it easily, and the smooth plastic is easy to clean.

-But the lack of convenience is going to be a deal breaker for some.
+But the lack of convenience is going to be a deal-breaker for some.
 Even after you’ve finished your business on the Camco, you still have to carry that waste bag with you until you find a proper place to dispose of it.

 The Green Elephant portable toilet is good option for campers who want to carry only the bare necessities.
 It weighs just 3.5 lbs and it folds entirely flat for easy carrying.
 Plus, this toilet is only 3” tall when folded, so it’s going to be really easy to store.